Sigma Ceti

-Sigma Ceti (σ Ceti) is the Bayer designation for a star in the equatorial constellation of Cetus.
+Sigma Ceti (σ Ceti) is a triple star system in the equatorial constellation of Cetus.
 With an apparent visual magnitude of 4.78, it can be seen with the naked eye on a dark night.
 Based upon an annual parallax shift of 37.46 mas, it lies at an estimated distance of 87.1 light years from the Sun.

-It is a probable astrometric binary star system.
+Characteristics

+This is a hierarchical triple system.
+The inner pair contains the primary, component Aa, and the secondary, component Ab.
+They form a spectroscopic and astrometric binary system, and also have been resolved with the SOAR telescope.
+The inner system has an orbital period of 21 years and an eccentric orbit.
+As of 2025, the most recent periastron (closest distance between stars) was in 2015.

-The primary, component A, appears to be a normal F-type main sequence star with a stellar classification of F5 V. However, Malaroda (1975) assigned it a classification of F4 IV, which would suggest it is a more evolved subgiant star.
-It is estimated to have 121% of the Sun's mass and around 150% of the radius of the Sun.
-With an age of about 2.1 billion years, it is radiating 7.6 times the solar luminosity from its outer atmosphere at an effective temperature of 6,527 K.
+The primary, component Aa, appears to be a normal F-type main sequence star with a stellar classification of F5 V. However, Malaroda (1975) assigned it a classification of F4 IV, which would suggest it is a more evolved subgiant star.
+It is estimated to have 145% of the Sun's mass and around 211% of the radius of the Sun.
+With an age of about 2.1 billion years, it is radiating seven times the solar luminosity from its outer atmosphere at an effective temperature of 6,527 K.

+The secondary, Sigma Ceti Ab, is 3.89 magnitudes fainter than the primary in the I-band.
+Little is known about it.
+Its mass is estimated at 70% the mass of the Sun.

+The outer component is the proper motion companion HD 15767, also called Sigma Ceti B. It has a wide separation of 345 arcseconds, or 9,300 AU at its distance.
+The orbital period is estimated at 500 thousand years.
+It is a K-dwarf star, with a faint apparent magnitude of 8.74.
+It has 77% the mass of the Sun and 70% of the Sun's radius.
+It radiates 0.26 solar luminosities from its photosphere at an effective temperature of about 5,000 K.